 Eligibility requirements:

-Must be a California residents or AB 540/SB 68 eligible students
+- Must be a California resident or AB 540/SB 68 eligible student

-Students must file a financial aid application (FAFSA or CADAA) by the March 2nd priority deadline
+- Students must file a financial aid application (FAFSA or CADAA) by the designated State priority deadline of the specific academic year

 To qualify, a student must: